vsrinivas/fuchsia/the-book/filesystems.md

 the server validates and understands.

-In the case of files, directories, and devices, these operations use the RemoteIO protocol; in the case of services, these operations use the FIDL2 protocol, though there are plans to unify all operations into the FIDL protocol.
+In the case of files, directories, and devices, these operations use the RemoteIO protocol; in the case of services, these operations use the FIDL protocol, though there are plans to unify all operations into the FIDL protocol.

 As an example, to seek within a file, a client would send an `ZXRIO_SEEK`